 The heart of a fleet management solution is helping you decide which orders go to which fleet, and when.
 But it’s much more than that.

 Delivery scheduling must be based on vehicle availability, and knowing which vehicle is best suited for each order.
 For example, some deliveries may require vehicles with refrigeration or heating, or vehicles that can handle an item with unusual or unusually large dimensions.

 Another element is how much space the end customer has for unloading vehicles near their location; if they do not have space for unloading a larger truck, it makes sense to dispatch a fleet with smaller trucks that can unload near the customer’s location to reduce the unloading time.

-The best route optimization solutions will be customizable, allowing each business to decide the weight that different constraints should have on the route planning – for example, cost to deliver, vehicle capacity, road conditions, driver breaks, etc. This, too, requires software with a real-time data sync in order to accurately apply the constraints and come out with the optimal route per vehicle.
+The best route optimization software will be customizable, allowing each business to decide the weight that different constraints should have on the route planning – for example, cost to deliver, vehicle capacity, road conditions, driver breaks, etc. This, too, requires software with a real-time data sync in order to accurately apply the constraints and come out with the optimal route per vehicle.

-Driver Breaks – Some countries require fleets by law to allow drivers a certain amount of break time each day, or restrict their working hours to a specific amount.
+Some countries require fleets by law to allow drivers a certain amount of break time each day, or restrict their working hours to a specific amount.
 Make sure that any fleet management solution you use automatically includes these breaks into the scheduling, to make planning faster and easier for dispatchers.

 Driver performance and retention